-- Statement No. 84, Fiduciary Activities This statement establishes criteria for identifying fiduciary activities and describes four types of fiduciary funds, as well as provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
-This statement is effective for the District's fiscal year ending June 30, 2021. - Statement No. 87, Leases This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+- Statement No. 87, Leases This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+This statement is effective for the District's fiscal year ending June 30, 2022. - Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
+Under this statement, interest cost incurred before the end of a construction period must be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 This statement is effective for the District's fiscal year ending June 30, 2022.